qidi-community/Plus4-Wiki/content/heater-ssr-upgrade/README.md

 - Contain a snubber circuit to prevent EMI pollution on the AC line
 - (Optional) Contain over temp protection.

+### Thermals

+sarge013 on Discord has done excellent work documenting the thermal performance of the replacement SSRs listed above vs the stock SSR board.
+We suggest taking a look at [his Google Drive](https://drive.google.com/drive/folders/18jHYNrEYjhrYad5NhcfUCJCpBB3ILfZh).
+In summary all of the SSRs suggested above operate acceptable temperatures.
+A heatsink is not strictly required, but an excellent idea.

 ### Install
 ⚠️This is where the AC mains wiring starts.
 Do not proceed if you are in doubt of what you are doing.
 Your safety is your responsibly ⚠️